Crapy/printwatch-card/README.md

+# This is a hard fork of the great PrintWatch Card with my own take on it (it looks different).

 # PrintWatch Card

 A feature-rich Home Assistant card for monitoring and controlling your P1S 3D printer.
 Get real-time updates on print progress, temperatures, material status, and more with a sleek, user-friendly interface.